mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-bookmarks.md

 ---
 # Manage bookmarks

+> [!IMPORTANT]
+> Microsoft Search in Bing is being retired on March 31, 2025.
+Recommended bookmarks are also being retired—you can keep them by manually publishing or exporting them by April 30, 2025.
+Learn more[/microsoftsearch/retirement-microsoft-search-bing]

 Bookmarks help people quickly find important sites and tools with just a search.
 Each bookmark includes a title, URL, a set of user-friendly keywords to trigger the bookmark, and a category.

 ## What makes a great bookmark